Natural gas well burst kills one, injures three in Colorado

-The accident at the well in Platteville, Colorado, about 30 miles northeast of Denver, apparently resulted from an equipment failure, said Weld County Sheriff’s Office Sergeant Tim Schwartz.
+The accident at the well in Platteville, Colorado, about 30 miles (48 km) northeast of Denver, apparently resulted from an equipment failure, said Weld County Sheriff’s Office Sergeant Tim Schwartz.

 “It appears to be an industrial accident and doesn’t look like anything suspicious,” he said, adding there was no explosion or fire.